tucats/ego/docs/LANGUAGE.md

 ```

 This example defines a function `beepLater` which is given a duration
 string expression.
+The function converts the string expression of a
-The function waits for that duration, and then prints
+duration to a native time.Duration value, and then waits for that
-the message to the console.
+duration of time to pass before printing the message to the console.

 The `go` statement starts this thread, passing it the parameters from
 the current scope, which are copied to the thread and stored in the